Aidil83/Python/README.md

 # Python
 Hello!
 This Tic Tac Toe was made by a Youtuber name Tech with Tim.
-I simply copied his code.